– Why D+G ?

 We carry comprehensive insurance which includes the following: employers’ liability insurance £10,000,000, public & products liability insurance £5,000,000, professional indemnity insurance £2,000,000.

-We love our designs and want you to enjoy them as long as possible.
+We love our playground equipment and want you to enjoy it as long as possible.
 Many products on the market use low grade treated timber in contact with the ground.
 This may keep the cost down but unfortunately will also start to rot more quickly.
 We understand that the life span of a playground is determined by the materials it is manufactured from and how they are installed and maintained.
 To achieve a long lifespan we choose the hardest locally grown wood.
-By using native species of the hardest variety you can be sure that your playground will endure as long as possible and prove more cost effective in the long run.
+By using native species of the hardest variety you can be sure that your playground equipment will endure as long as possible and prove more cost effective in the long run.

 Timbers in direct contact with the ground are at greatest risk of decay.
-It is these timbers that determine the longevity of your play equipment.
+It is these timbers that determine the longevity of your playground equipment.
 We use structural grade green oak for all our upright posts.
 The properties of oak make it ideal for playground building; easily worked when green, yet achieving iron-like hardness over the years and superbly resistant to attack by both insect and fungi due to it’s very high tannin content.
 In general we use sawn oak to produce squared off designs with a neat manufactured finish.

 Like oak, robinia has a special place among European trees because of its high resistance to abiotic and biotic environmental influences.
 EN 350-2 lists woods and classifies them according to their resistance.
 Robinia is the only cultivated wood in Europe listed in Class 1.
 That means that robinia wood can be used in any outdoor area without requiring chemical treatment and demonstrates that robinia is an adequate alternative to tropical hardwood.

 We use larch for the non-structural parts of timber that are out of ground contact.
-As these parts of the play equipment are more easy to replace compared with the in ground supports should there be any issues with the wood they can be quickly replaced in line with the terms of our warranty.
+As these parts of the playground equipment are more easy to replace compared with the in ground supports should there be any issues with the wood they can be quickly replaced in line with the terms of our warranty.